Gifty99/alx-pre_course/0x02_emacs/README.md

-These are some few emacs commnds to try out
+These are some few emacs commands to try out.